Tag: Trees

 American Hophornbeam

-American Hophornbeam (Ostrya virginiana) (aka Ironwood) (Wikipedia) is native to eastern USA, from east of the Mississippi and north of northern Florida.
-The hophornbeam bark looks like cat scratches and is frequently called cat scratch bark tree.
-The flowers of the hophornbeam are called catkins and bloom in early spring.
-The hophornbeam flowers are either male…
+American Hophornbeam (Ostrya virginiana – Wikipedia) (aka Ironwood) is native to eastern USA, from east of the Mississippi and north of northern Florida.
+Hophornbeam bark looks like cat scratches and is frequently called cat scratch bark tree.
+Hophornbeam flowers are called catkins and bloom in early spring.
+The flowers are either male or female.
+Trees in…

 • Maple